-This proposal topic won 41%-support at the 2018 O'Reilly Automotive annual meeting.
-This 41%-vote would have been higher if all shareholders had access to independent proxy voting advice.
+This proposal topic won 50%-plus support at 5 major U.S. companies in one-year including 73%-support at Netflix.
+These 5 majority votes would have been still higher if all shareholders had access to independent proxy voting advice.
+This proposal topic won 36%-support at our 2016 annual meeting which is significant.